ELELAB/environments_workshop/renv/tutorial.md

 You should share these files with other people that intend to reproduce the results of your project, e.g. by uploading them together to a GitHub repository together with the rest of it

 ### Reproducing someone else's environment
-In order to do this you should have received someone's project (i.e. code) and their environment `env.lock` file.
+In order to do this you should have received someone's project (i.e. code) and their environment `renv.lock` file.
 We have provided an example of this in the course data (the `dplyr` directory inside `env`).

-First change your current working directory to the `dplyr` project folder:
+First restart your R session.
+Change your current working directory to the `dplyr` project folder:
 ```
-setwd(...)
+setwd(/data/user/teo/environments_workshop/renv/dplyr)
 ```
 This means that the project files and the `renv.lock` are in the project folder.
 Then run:
 ```